 Tuesday, July 13th from 5 pm- 7 pm

 Highlands Center Book Club

 In partnership with Peregrine Book Company, the Highlands Center for Natural History launched a book club.
 This book club is for adults eager to learn more about the natural history of the Southwest and connect with others who are as well.
-The book for spring is Atlas of a Lost World: Travels in Ice Age America by Craig Childs.
+The book for summer is Coyote America: A Natural and Supernatural History by Dan Flores.
 Peregrine Book Company is offering this book for purchase with a 10% discount for Highlands Center Book Club participants.
-Join the book club meetings on Friday April 2nd and Friday May 7th from 11-12pm for discussions of the book outside in the Highlands Center Discovery Gardens.
+Join the book club meetings on Friday June 4th and Friday July 2nd from 11-12pm for discussions of the book outside in the Highlands Center Discovery Gardens.
 Due to COVID-19 all education programming will be outside.
 Prepare to be comfortable outside, expect to practice physical distancing, and masks are required.
 Meetings are free but pre-registration is required.
 Click the blue title to learn more about the book and purchase it.
 Use the code NATUREEDU for the discount when purchasing online.

 Playing Our Cards Right for a Thriving Arctic

 with Dr. Stephanie Pfirman